pippim/pippim.github.io/about.md

 7. Wasn't a name already reserved and being sold for thousands of dollars
 8. Could be purchased from Google Domains which offers good security, performance and reliability

-After finding out that the name "pippim" was available, more weeks of contemplation went by before "pulling the trigger" and buying "pippim.com" for $17 CAD per year.
+After finding out that the "pippim.com" was available, more weeks of contemplation went by before "pulling the trigger" and buying the name for $17 CAD per year.

 Then the `www.pippim.com` website was created using Google Sites for free.